 Staff are currently implementing practices to address offensive or harmful language as part of routine description work.
 In addition, we encourage users to provide feedback to help us tackle this issue.
 We recognize that terminology evolves over time and that efforts to create respectful and inclusive description must be ongoing.

-Please contact us if you encounter problematic description by notifying reading room staff or clicking the “Suggest a Correction” button from any page on this site.
+Please contact us if you encounter problematic description by notifying reading room staff or clicking the “Report Harmful Language or Content” button from any page on this site.
 Staff will review the description and update it in a way that balances the preservation of original context with an awareness of the effect of language on our users.
 Revisions may include providing additional context and/or replacing problematic terminology.
 We welcome your feedback.

 - Archives for Black Lives in Philadelphia Anti-Racist Description Working Group.
 “Anti-Racist Description Resources.”
 Archives for Black Lives in Philadelphia.
 October 2019.

 - Michelle Caswell, “Teaching to Dismantle White Supremacy in Archives,” The Library Quarterly: Information, Community, Policy 87, no. 3, July 2017.

 - Society of American Archivists.
 “Statement of Principles” Describing Archives: A Content Standard (DACS).

 - Temple University Libraries.
 “SCRC Statement on Potentially Harmful Language in Archival Description and Cataloging”.